Zhu Ziqing: Academia

-Later, he was appointed professor of Chinese Literature at Tsinghua University in 1925, and on August 1928, he published his first essay collection known as "Retreating Figure".
+Later, he was appointed professor of Chinese Literature at Tsinghua University in 1925, and in August 1928, he published his first essay collection known as "Retreating Figure".
 The book became a wild hit and he soon established his name as a prolific author and poet.
 However, Zhu's wife soon died which was a terrible blow to Zhu.
 From 1931 to 1932 he studied English Literature and Linguistics in London.
 He married his second wife Chen Zhuyin and continued to teach at Tsinghua University.

 In 1937, when the Second Sino-Japanese War broke out, Zhu followed his university to move to Changsha, Kunming and Chengdu.
 During this time, Zhu continued to teach in other universities.

 Later years and death

 After the Second World War, Zhu encouraged his students in Kunming to oppose Chiang Kai-shek for starting the Chinese Civil War.
 In 1946, he returned to Beijing and was appointed the Head of the Chinese Language Department in Tsinghua University.
 When he heard of the assassination of patriotic authors Li Gongpu and Wen Yiduo, Zhu disregarded his own safety to attend the funeral of both men.

-Zhu later died on August 12, 1948 after joining the rebellion of refusing aid from the United States.
-Though it is a common belief that Zhu died of starvation due to Mao Zedong's famous article "Farewell, Leighton Stuart".
-However, the real cause of Zhu's death was gastric perforation resulting from his severe stomach ulcers.
+Zhu later died on August 12, 1948 after joining the boycott of aid from the United States to protest the American assistance to Japan post-World War II.
+Though it is a common belief that Zhu died of starvation due to Mao Zedong's famous article "Farewell, Leighton Stuart", the real cause of Zhu's death was gastric perforation resulting from his severe stomach ulcers.